-12. Get Away From It All at Keswick Hall
+12. Relax at Keswick Hall

 If you’re in town to enjoy a relaxing retreat, a stay at the incredible Keswick Hall should be at the top of your Charlottesville bucket list.
 You’ll find this sprawling property just 7 miles outside of the city center.
 But with so many pampering amenities, you’ll probably find it almost impossible to tear yourself away!

 You can spend your entire trip taking in golf course views from the adults-only Horizon Pool, getting massages at the spa, teeing off on the 18-hole Pete Dye-designed golf course, or simply sipping poolside cocktails.

 Once you work up an appetite, you’ll be spoiled for choice with the dining options.
 Start with a handcrafted cocktail or two at Crawford’s Bar before indulging in farm-to-table Jean-Georges dishes at Marigold.
 Better yet, wrap yourself in your sumptuous robe, get comfy on your luxury bed, and enjoy gourmet Jean-Georges dishes from the comfort of your incredible hotel room!